DimaGaz/my_first_classification/README.md

 # Introduction
 In this project I will use a well known database for pattern recognition exercises, Iris Species.
 The data was downloaded from the following [link](https://www.kaggle.com/datasets/uciml/iris?datasetId=19&sortBy=voteCount).
+It is noteworthy to mention, that the [scikit-learn](https://scikit-learn.org/stable/datasets/toy_dataset.html) library comes with a few small standard datasets that do not require to download any file from some external website, including Iris Species.